f4exb/sdrangel/Readme.md

 The control interface is based on qthid and has been built in the software in the fcdhid library.
 You don't need anything else than libusb support.
 Library fcdlib is used to store the constants for each dongle type.

+The Pro+ has trouble starting.
+The sound card interface is not recognized when you just plug it in and start SDRAngel.
+The workaround is to start qthid then a recording program like Audacity and start recording in Audacity.
+Then just quit Audacity without saving and quit qthid.
+After this operation the Pro+ should be recognized by SDRAngel until you unplug it.

 <h2>HackRF</h2>

 HackRF is supported through the libhackrf library that should be installed in your system for proper build of the software and operation support.
 Add `libhackrf-dev` to the list of dependencies to install.
 Please note that you will need a recent version (2015.07.2 or 2015.07.1 at least) of libhackrf that supports the sequential listing of devices so you might need to build and install the Github version: `https://github.com/mossmann/hackrf.git`.
 Note also that the firmware must be updated to match the library version as per instructions found in the HackRF wiki.